joshuawscott/postgresql-node/README.md

 ## Example:

-At this point, passwords are not supported (maybe in v 0.1.0) You will need to edit example.js to put in your username/database in the options object.
+At this point, passwords are not supported (maybe in v 0.1.0) You will need to edit listener.js to put in your username/database in the options object.
-For the default install of PostgreSQL on Mac OS X, no password is set by default, so you should be able to just change the username. example.js creates a listener on port 55432 (
+For the default install of PostgreSQL on Mac OS X, no password is set by default, so you should be able to just change the username. listener.js creates a listener on port 55432 (

-node lib/example.js
+node lib/listener.js
 (in another window):
-echo '{"query":"SELECT NOW() AS current_time"}' | nc 55432
+node lib/client.js (this sends a query to the server)

 ## Current Features

 Parsing of some of PostgreSQL's backend messages:
 * AuthenticationOk
 * BackendKeyData
+* CommandComplete
 * DataRow
+* ReadyForData
 * RowDescription

+Simple 'query' fu

 Event-based; simply listen for the event with a name corresponding to the documented PostgreSQL backend message.
 The names of the events are camelCased (first letter lowercase), but otherwise should be the same as the PG backend message.